mt-imperial/UbuntuServer/README.md

 ```

-<i class="icon-pencil"></i> Then we select the type of file to use the new virtual hard disk, click on "next".
+Then we select the type of file to use the new virtual hard disk, click on "next".

 ```